 “My best album ever is unfolding.
 Great songs.
 Real strings and our own arrangements from the ground up.
 It’s very exciting.
-It was time to change directions just a bit and shine on some appreciation for such artists as Engelbert Humperdinck, Tom Jones, Andy Williams… along with some Glen Campbell influences and a few other surprises thrown in.
+It was time to change directions just a bit and shine on some appreciation for such artists as Engelbert Humperdinck, Andy Williams, Dean Martin, Nat King Cole and a few other surprises thrown in.
+But each recording includes my own flair applied.
 We’re having a ball recording it.”

-Another fine development was the birth of his creation “Crooner’s Kitchen”, a 45-minute weekly cooking video production inspired by his love for music and performing the songs of the Great American Songbook and pop classics of the 1950’s and 60’s.
+Another fine development was the birth of his website “Crooner’s Kitchen”.
 Being an avid and accomplished “culinary zealot” as he mentions, Booth’s love for cooking began years ago thanks to the guidance of his mother Patricia.

 He shared that around middle 2018 he began sharing photos of his cooking through his music artist Instagram and just on a lark, began using cooking related hashtags.
 A variety of food-related professionals… chefs, food bloggers and restaurants began following me and making positive comments.
 VERY unexpected he added.